 LIFE IN HIFI is an active lifestyle brand tailored around engaging people with the passions they care about.

 Working along side creative director Josh Hoye and the owner Winder Hughes, I was one of two creative directors hired to develop the brand as a whole.
-Specifically, as the interactive creative director, my focus was to craft and design an eCommerce website that would sell our apparel lines.
+Specifically, as the user experience director, my focus was to craft and design an eCommerce website that would sell our apparel lines.
 I also provided consultation and art direction for logo development, brand guidelines and business strategy.